openedx/edx-platform/lms/djangoapps/appsembler/enrollment_api/api_docs.md

 ## Enrollment Code Status
-I this endpoint the status of the Enrollment Codes can be changed.
-The endpoint receives as a parameters the enrollment Code and the action (cancel or restore)
+Via this endpoint the status of the Enrollment Codes can be changed.
+The endpoint takes as parameters the enrollment Code and the action (cancel or restore)

-**cancel** When you can cancel a enrollment code, the code became unavailable, if a user was enrolled using this code, will be unenrolled from the course.
+**cancel** When you can cancel an enrollment code, the code becomes unavailable.
+If a user was enrolled using this code, the user will be unenrolled from the related course.

-**restore** If the code was "canceled" will be available again.
-If code was active and a user was enrolled in a course using it, will be unenrolled from the course, and the code will be available again for to enroll another user.
+**restore** If the code was previously "canceled", it will become available again.
+If the code was active and a user was enrolled in a course using it, the user will be unenrolled from the course, and the code will be available again for enrolling another user.

 * URL: `api/enrollment/v1/enrollment-code-status`
 * Method: `POST`